The Making of goop Fragrance

 Much of the allure of any great perfume lies in its mystery, and there’s no doubt that goop’s first, edition 01 — winter 2016, is deeply mysterious.
 At the same time, though, it’s transparent in a fundamental and unique way—one that goes against all convention in the fragrance industry: Every one of its precious, evocative ingredients is right there on the label.

 What’s more, points out GP, who collaborated with perfumer Douglas Little to create the scent, those ingredients go beyond non-toxic to deliver benefits to the wearer.
-“Each element within the perfume, from the frankincense to the cypress root, works its own alchemy on the body.
+“Each element within the perfume, from the frankincense to the cypress root, works its own alchemy.
 That alchemy is the magic—and the sophistication of the scent.
 We’ve made something that’s alive and real, as opposed to something that ‘smells like’ something alive and real.”

 Described alternately as the spirit of a crackling fire in winter, and as a mix of cypress, the air in an ancient European church, smoke, and a sexy sort of quiet, goop 01 — winter 2016 defies expectations: It’s nothing like the fruity-flowery, focus-grouped scents we’ve come to associate with “celebrity” fragrances, nor is it what anyone expects from a natural, non-toxic fragrance with homeopathic, Ayurvedic, and even mystical properties.
 It’s also probably not what you imagine when you first hear the word “winter.”